Introduction

 OUR OPINION

-As for the previous trading day, let’s delve into the recent trends in the Consumer Price Index (CPI) and their broader economic implications.
+As for the previous trading day, the Consumer Price Index (CPI) data reveals several important trends and implications for the economy and financial markets.

 1. Component Contribution Analysis